 What Is the Alternative to a Root Canal?

-If you do want to have a root canal, the other option is having the affected tooth removed.
+If you do want to have a root canal, the other option is to have the affected tooth removed.
 A simple tooth extraction certainly looks cheaper on the face of it.
-It is likely to cost somewhere in the region of between $150 and $350.
+It is likely to cost somewhere in the region between $150 and $350.
 While you could be paying a 10th of what you would pay for a root canal if you choose an extraction, it doesn’t mean that it’s the most financially sound option.
 The extraction itself might not cost much, but having a tooth removed could mean further expenses in the future.

 A dental implant is the most expensive option of these, and it can take a while to insert too.
 The implant needs to be inserted and allowed to heal before the prosthetic tooth can be added, and the whole process can take a number of months.
 An implant could cost you around $5,000, making it much more pricey than a root canal.
 Additionally, dental insurance might not cover the cost of an implant when there are other options available.